top of page

 A turning point in the positioning of Oilily

-Oilily had always been perceived as a children's wear brand.
-To change that perception, I came up with an idea to make Oilily’s women’s wear collection more important for the positioning of the brand: Little girls grow up.
+In Europe, Oilily had always been perceived as a children's wear brand.
+Therefore, it wasn't easy to sell the women's wear collection to European retailers.
+In order to change that perception, I came up with an idea to make Oilily’s women’s wear collection more important for the positioning of the brand.

 The idea was to cast women who grew up with Oilily in the 80's and 90's, the heyday of the brand, to promote the new SS16 women's wear collection.
 We were looking for women with vivid childhood memories of the brand.

 The 'Little girls grow up'-campaign was an eye-opener to clients and retailers who had always thought Oilily was exclusively for children.
-And more importantly, it created a turning point in the positioning of the brand in Europe and paved the way for an increase in sales of women’s wear.
+And more importantly, it created a turning point in the positioning of the brand in Europe.
+In the end, two-thirds of the retailers who initially did not want to sell our women's wear collection became official Oilily dealers after all.
+And sales increased by 38% across the board, including at the Oilily online store.

 bottom of page